10th Annual Native Student Success Summit Inspires, Empowers Native Youth

 Since graduating from Loyola Armando has moved back to White Center where he has worked for a number of nonprofit city and school-based organizations which has led him to further his determination to serve the community that raised him.
 Currently he is working as a School Design Coach with the Big Picture Learning Native American Initiative providing schools with the knowledge and insight on how to best serve Native American and Indigenous students while serving as a Promise Scholar Specialist at Mount Rainier HS in Highline Public Schools where he supports 150 Black and Brown young men at Mount Rainier.

 SPECIAL THANKS to our community, our youth and our ancestors.
-Thanks are also in order for the contributions of Native Educators from South King County, Seattle Indian Health Board, Urban Indian Health Institute, Highline College, Muckleshoot and Puyallup Tribes, Highline College Foundation.
+Thanks are also in order for the contributions of Native Educators from South King County, Highline College, Muckleshoot Tribe, & Highline College Foundation and Highline College Communications Team.

 Thank you to our Planning Committee:

-Sara Marie Ortiz, Tanya Powers, Amanda Rambayon, John Reamer, Rich Summers, Lauren Nabahe, Jill LaPointe, Victoria Gardner, Leander Yazzie, Alicia Finch, Lokee Beaver, Mia Bull, Maria Reyes, Marcus Mose, Chloe Schierbeck, Ricaflor Fontillas, Lauren Hatch, Armando Ortiz, Asia Tail, Liza Dominy, Natalie Anderson, Garaline Tom, Nemasia Moala, Sui-Lan Ho'okano, Teiya Shimomura, Amen Tsegai, Sophie Afework, Levi Harter
+Sara Marie Ortiz, Tanya Powers, Amanda Rambayon, John Reamer, Rich Summers, Lauren Nabahe, Jill LaPointe, Leander Yazzie, Mia Bull, Maria Reyes, Ricaflor Fontillas, Lauren Hatch, Armando Ortiz, Natalie Anderson, Amani Hussen, Jordan Neto, Kaya Fernandes, Maya Lopez, Qwinn Currier, Nemasia, Leo (UW-T), Kuwlkadim Jared Edge, Otellie Trujillo

-Thank you to our sponsors including Highline College and the Division for Access, Community and Opportunity at Seattle Colleges!
+Thank you to our sponsors including Highline College and the Muckleshoot Indian Tribe and Muckleshoot Tribal College!

 A partnership between Highline Public Schools and Highline College.